gdm413229/swwmgz_m/ExtendedLore.md

   recovering from the invasion, fails.
 Hell attempts another invasion of Mars, Doom 2016 happens.
 - ~2150: The Doom Slayer assassinates the prince of Hell.
+- 2152: The prophecy of Mr. BIG SHOT comes true as the "Great Face In The Sky" reveals itself.
+It is defeated by a single man, one John A. Bortson III.
+- 2153: Reginald E. Griggs Jr. is executed by lethal injection.
 - 2154: A group of monks discovers a mansion haunted by demons.
 The Doom Slayer is personally sent to "fix it".
 - 2156: Akari Labs succeeds in creating safe teleportation.
 The reaction from